matheus-rossi/docs/docs/development/kubernetes/kubectl/index.md

  # Kubectl

- ## Copying files from pod to local system
+## Copy file from local to pod

-To copy files from a pod to the local system use:
+Now, to copy files from the local system to a pod:

  ```bash
 # syntax